d-kicinski/tensor/README.md

     * classes and utilities for interacting with nd-arrays
     * sane interface to gemm routines
 * `tensor/nn`:
-    * layers: FeedForward, Conv2D(naive/im2col), Pooling
+    * layers: FeedForward, Conv2D(naive/im2col), RNN, LSTM, Pooling
-    * optimizers: SGD
+    * optimizers: SGD(with momentum), Adagrad, RMSProp, Adam
     * saving/restoring models using protobuf
 * Python
     * wrapper for major of the `tensor` and `tensor/nn` functionalities